slang-i18n/slang/slang/README.md

 ### ➤ Translation Overrides

-This is useful if you want to update translations dynamically (e.g. via backend server).
+You may want to update translations dynamically (e.g. via backend server over network).

 You can only update existing translations.